ProSpace modular capsule home exterior for Australian prefab home buyers

 A studio works well for office, display, or creative use.
 A one-bedroom model suits guest accommodation and premium granny-flat use.
 A two-bedroom model supports families, staff accommodation, and broader short-stay demand.
 Two-storey configurations are strongest when views, privacy, and presence matter.

-What to prepare before pricing
+What to prepare before requesting pricing